 The Ripley Wayfarers (Mick Peat, Barry Renshaw, Andrew Train, Arthur Renshaw and Phil Langham) sang Daddy Fox, “[o]ne of the most popular songs in Folk Clubs, given a new twist by our setting of it to the tune of Carrion Crow”, on their 1971 LP Chips and Brown Sauce.
 It was also included in 2001 on the Fellside anthology Voices in Harmony.

 The Witches of Elswick sang this version of Daddy Fox too in 2003 on their first CD Out of Bed.
-They commented in their liner notes:
+They noted:

 This is a song… about a fox!
 Fay [Hield] and Gillian [Tolfrey] used to sing versions of this when they were little, but these words were put to the tune of The Carrion Crow by the luscious Mick Peat, of Radio Derby fame.